Withdrawal & Recovery

 Insomnia and Sleep Difficulty

 Insomnia is one of the most disruptive and longest-lasting withdrawal symptoms.
 You might lie awake for hours, unable to fall asleep.
 Or you might fall asleep fine but wake up at 2 or 3 AM and not be able to get back down.
-For a detailed breakdown of this symptom and specific strategies, see the weed withdrawal insomnia guide.
+A systematic review of human sleep studies confirmed that cannabis withdrawal consistently produces measurable sleep disturbances including reduced sleep efficiency, increased sleep onset latency, and fragmented sleep architecture.[7]
+For a detailed breakdown and specific strategies, see the weed withdrawal insomnia guide.

 Why it happens.
 THC is a sedative that accelerates sleep onset by binding to CB1 receptors in the hypothalamus (your brain's sleep-wake control center).
 Your brain adapted to this external sedation and partially shut down its own sleep-initiation processes.
 Without THC, those processes need time to reboot.